jasonbayton/11ty/_src/android/create-and-manage-private-apps-for-android-enterprise.md

 ## Context

 With a switch to Android Enterprise, the recommended means for distributing corporate, in-house applications is through managed Google Play.
-UEMs *can* support silently pushing uploaded APKs directly to devices from the UEM platform, either UEM-hosted (with appropriate OEM support with AMAPI) or by leveraging the externally hosted app capability Google has previously offered, but this isn’t consistent across UEMs in the way uploading an app directly to Play has been, and so the general recommendation has remained largely unchanged.
+UEMs *can* support silently pushing uploaded APKs directly to devices from the UEM platform, either UEM-hosted (with appropriate OEM support with AMAPI) or through other EMM-provided deployment paths, but this isn’t consistent across UEMs in the way uploading an app directly to Play has been, and so the general recommendation has remained largely unchanged.

+Note: Google has since announced that externally hosted apps are deprecated and no longer supported.
+Treat externally hosted private app guidance as historical; for current deployments, use managed Google Play private apps, Play Console private apps, or direct APK deployment through an EMM where supported.

 Uploading apps to the Google Play Store, however, is not straightforward: